 Steps to Reduce Elevated levels of Phthalates and Parabens

 1. Avoid ingested, topical, and airborne phthalate and paraben sources to reduce elevated levels.
-Exposure to plastics, paints, and cosmetics that are not labeled as “phthalate-free and paraben-free” should be reduced in the home, at work, and in personal grooming.
+Exposure to plastics, paints, and cosmetics that are not labelled as “phthalate-free and paraben-free” should be reduced in the home, at work, and in personal grooming.
 Read

 labels and avoid anything that mentions “fragrance” on the ingredient list.